BuckShlegeris/BuckShlegeris.github.io/about/index.md

 </table>

 I donated to a donor-advised fund at the end of 2015, because I was unsure about where I should donate.
 I am still figuring out where to donate it.

+## Family

+My father, Joe Shlegeris, used to be a businessman and is now a [running for state parliment as a Green](http://www.joefornoosa.com.au/).